Listing Thumbnail

 Minimize Risk, Accelerate Builds

 Getting developers to embrace security and SCA tools can be challenging but Sonatype's automated dependency management makes it easy.
-Lifecycle allows teams to shift-left, takes the guesswork out of decision-making with automated fixes and waivers, and accelerates time to value with a platform that balances the twin demands of security and productivity.
+Lifecycle allows teams to shift-left, takes the guesswork out of decision-making with automated fixes and waivers, and accelerates time to value with a platform that balances the dual demands of security and productivity.
 With Sonatype Lifecycle you can:

 • Continuously monitor and receive alerts for security, legal, and quality risks at every stage of the SDLC.

-• Reduce manual compliance checks by enforcing customizable policies
+• Reduce manual compliance checks by enforcing customizable policies.

 • Automatically remediate violations that are guaranteed not to break builds or reduce app quality.